 Prior to submitting the EMIS data to ODE, reporting entities have the opportunity to review their data, which is checked for accuracy and completeness.
-After EMIS data have been extracted, they are validated through several routines called "aggregations", which are found in the EMIS state software.
-Derived from the business rules at the Department of Education, the aggregations will either allow data to be submitted to ODE1, or disallow data from being submitted in the form of a fatal error.
-EMIS reporting entities have the opportunity to produce validation and error reports.
+Derived from the business rules at the Department of Education, a series of Level 1 checks will either allow data to be submitted to ODE, or disallow data from being submitted in the form of a fatal error.
+Data that receive an error other than a fatal are still accepted at ODE.
+However, the warning message may indicate a problem with how the data was reported.
+EMIS reporting entities have the opportunity to review validation and error reports.